AmpedFinance/docs/whitepaper.md

 **Launch and Foundation:** Amped Finance launched on efficient Layer-2 networks, introducing its core perpetual and spot trading features.
-Essential features like market and limit orders for swaps, high-leverage perpetuals, and staking interfaces for AMP and ALP were activated.
+Essential features like market and limit orders for swaps, high-leverage perpetuals, and staking interfaces for AMPED and ALP were activated.

 **Security and Audits:** Comprehensive security audits were completed by reputable firms, with any findings addressed before deployment.